 Confidentiality - Perhaps you don't want your private family matter or details of your civil dispute aired in a courtroom for all to see.
 Mediation is confidential.
 Everything discussed in mediation is confidential.
 Your mediator can also work with the parties to draft a confidential agreement.

-Control - Even the best attorneys can't predict what a judge or jury might do.
+Control - Even the best attorneys cannot predict what a judge or jury might do.
 If you want to control the outcome of your case, mediation might be the solution.
 During the mediation process, the parties, instead of a judge or jury, have complete control over the decisions.
-While the mediator will work to assist you in reaching an agreement, he or she can not force you to reach a resolution.
+While the mediator will work to assist you in reaching an agreement, he or she cannot force you to reach a resolution.
 Therefore, should the mediation not be successful, you can still proceed in court.

-Communication - While certainly not a requirement, mediation provides the parties a chance to communicate with one another in a controlled and courteous environment.
+Communication - While certainly not a requirement, mediation provides the parties a chance to communicate with each other in a controlled and courteous environment.
 Sometimes litigation causes one or both parties to feel as though they have lost their voice, but mediation gives it back.
 Mediation can also help litigants maintain or restore their relationships with the other party.
 Mediation is a perfect solution for spouses that share the best interest of their children.

 We are sure you still have questions about the mediation process.
 If you have private counsel recommending mediation, he or she should be your first resource.
 If you do not have counsel and just wish to learn more, we also suggest reading the South Carolina Bar Association's Guide to ADR (Alternative Dispute Resolution) and Mediation.